xxjmsxx/xxjmsxx/README.md

 I’m one of the few devs who don’t drink coffee—chocolate milk is my fuel of choice.

 🎶 Backstory
-Originally from the UK and raised in Germany, I started in music before discovering coding through lambda functions and a Le Wagon bootcamp.
-That linguistic + artistic background still shows up in how I design systems: clear, expressive, and human-first.
+Originally from the UK and raised in Germany, I started in music before discovering coding through the Le Wagon Berlin bootcamp.
+My artistic background still shows up in how I design systems: clear, expressive, and human-first.